-To measure the thickness of the outer ring using the DSM, elevation swaths were produced from equally spaced radial profiles that subtend an angle of 4° from the microatoll's centre of growth to circumference (Figures S8, S9, S10).
+To measure the thickness of the outer ring using the DSM, height swaths were produced from equally spaced radial profiles that subtend an angle of 4° from the microatoll's centre of growth to circumference (Figures S11, S12, S13).
 We then truncated the profiles to cover only the living outer rim and the outermost dead ring.
-Microatoll BIOL-L3 does not have a circular planform geometry so its initial growth position may not lie in the geometric centre of the microatoll.
-For this microatoll, we assume radial growth from a single point, and the centre of growth was inferred to be the convergence point of profiles drawn perpendicular to the arc of the outer living rim (Figure S9).
-On BIOL-L13, the outer living rim appears to have grown over part of the crest of the outermost dead ring.
-Therefore, we restrict our profiles to the area between A-E on Figure S10 for this coral.
+Microatolls BIOL-L3 and BIOL-L13 do not have circular planform geometry so their initial growth positions may not lie in the geometric centre of the microatoll.
+Therefore, for BIOL-L3 and BIOL-L13, we drew five profiles perpendicular to the arc of the outer living rim (Figure S12, S13).
+On BIOL-L13, the outer ring appears to have grown over part of the crest of the adjacent inner ring (Figure S14).
+Therefore, we restrict our profiles to the area between A-E on Fig. S13 for this coral.

 Ring boundaries were extrapolated from the maximum of each swath profile.
-All swath profiles and inferred ring boundaries are shown in Figures S8, S9 and S10.
+All swath profiles and inferred ring boundaries are shown in Figures S11, S12 and S13.
+All ring thicknesses are provided in Supplementary Spreadsheet 1.